puppeteer/puppeteer/docs/api.md

 #### response.fromCache()
 - returns: <[boolean]>

-True if the response was served from the browser's disk cache.
+True if the response was served from either the browser's disk cache or memory cache.

 #### response.fromServiceWorker()
 - returns: <[boolean]>